Yolinux.com

 password

-The plaintext password to be encrypted and stored in the file.
+The plaintext password to be hashed and stored in the file.
+Only

 EXIT STATUS